A top Democrat just set a hard deadline for Trump to hand over his tax returns

 If the tax returns are not given to lawmakers by April 23, it appears increasingly likely the showdown could head to federal court, the Associated Press reports.
 Neal could also attempt to subpoena the documents.

 Meanwhile, Democratic lawmakers in statehouses are pushing for the president’s tax information via a different channel.
 On Monday, two Democrats in New York, Trump’s home state, said they planned to introduce a bill that would make it easier for the state to hand over tax returns to congressional committees.
-On Thursday, the Illinois state Senate advanced legislation that would require Trump to release six years of his returns in order to put his name on the state’s 2020 presidential ballot.
+On Thursday, the Illinois state Senate advanced legislation that would require Trump to release five years of his returns in order to put his name on the state’s 2020 presidential ballot.
 Seventeen other states are reportedly considering similar legislation.